-1. Within 30 days of the effective date of this agreement, the JPFPF will apply the designate a permanent funded source to reduce the unfunded liability with a targeted additional contribution of \$40 million per year over the next 10 years or an equivalent net present value amount.
+2. As a condition precedent to this Agreement becoming effective the City will designate a permanent funded source to reduce the unfunded liability with a targeted additional contribution of \$40 million per year over the next 10 years or an equivalent net present value amount.
 The amounts applied in paragraph 1 above shall count towards any amount required by this paragraph.
 As much as legally possible, the City agrees to protect and codify such a funding source to assure this obligation is met.